hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/26_GENERAL_REFLECTIONS.md

 his inconsistencies.
 Then we must not forget the dizzy height which he had ascended.
-Courted by Cabi- net Ministers, trusted and flattered by the Bureaucracy^ Mr. Gokhale was in a pecuHar position during the event- ful years of the anti-Partition movement.
+Courted by Cabi- net Ministers, trusted and flattered by the Bureaucracy^ Mr. Gokhale was in a peculiar position during the event- ful years of the anti-Partition movement.
 His own enthusiasm drew him in one direction, his Moderate as- sociates to another, while the English and Anglo-In-